Add Google Maps to your Business Directory

 • Rename ‘My Project’ with your project name.

-• Create a Billing Account.
-If you are not already using Google Cloud products, you’ll need to setup a billing account.
+• Setup a Billing Account.
+If you are not already using Google Cloud products, you’ll need to create a billing account.

 • Enter an account name.
 (Use your site or project name to keep things simple) and select the organization.

-• Setup billing profile. – Select Submit to enable billing.
+• Setup billing profile, then click Submit to enable billing.